 If one thinks about cell division for a moment, it is obvious that processes other than the replication of DNA are needed to explain how it works.
-Organelles need to copied (Sheahan et al., 2004), and the genetic code itself needs to be copied (and this is not contained in the DNA, nor could it be).
-Beyond cell division, adult phenotypes depend upon imprinting and other forms of learning that may channel the environments offspring are exposed to (a kind of niche construction-Odling-Smee et al. 2003).
+Organelles need to be copied (Sheahan et al., 2004), and the genetic code itself needs to be copied (and this is not contained in the DNA, nor could it be).
+Beyond cell division, adult phenotypes depend upon imprinting and other forms of learning that may channel the environments offspring are exposed to (a kind of niche construction- Odling-Smee et al. 2003).
 And finally, most biologists believe that DNA was certainly not the first form of hereditary biological material (Szathmáry and Maynard Smith, 1995).
 Thus some inheritance systems must be able to sometimes create complementary and even usurping inheritance systems.

 In light of these plausible "inheritance systems," it appears that human culture may not be so special or surprising at all, in the sense of being a non-genetic system of inheritance.
-Organisms as diverse as arabidopsis, fruit flies and paramecia exhibit heritable differences due at least in part to mechanisms other than the sequence of nucleotides in their DNA.
+Organisms as diverse as arabidopsis (a small plant related to mustard that is a favorite of geneticists), common fruit flies and singlecelled microscopic animals such as paramecia exhibit heritable differences due at least in part to mechanisms other than the sequence of nucleotides in their DNA.
 The existence of social learning as a system of inheritance and adaptation that functions in complement to DNA may turn out to be unremarkable.

 To someone who makes formal models of evolutionary systems, the question that we must answer is whether it will be sufficient to represent human (or any other organism's) evolution with just state variables for its alleles.
 If we require state variables for early childhood experience, imprinting, or behaviors acquired via social learning, to make useful models of our own evolution, then attempts to construct culture-free models are simply scientifically inadequate.
-As with each of the possible systems above (e.g. Jablonka and Lamb, 1991; Pál and Miklós, 1999; Maynard Smith, 1990), the specific dynamics and consequences of cultural learning may be rather unique and very important for understanding both micro- and macro-evolution.
+As with each of the possible systems above (e.g. Jablonka and Lamb, 1991; Pál and Miklós, 1999; Maynard Smith, 1990), the specific dynamics and consequences of cultural learning may be rather unique and very important for understanding both micro- and macroevolution.